outofjungle/ColorControl/README.rst

 Requirements
 ============

-* Pachube Feed with datastreams named
+* Pachube Feed with datastreams named ch1, ch2, ch3, ch4, switch

- - ch1
- - ch2
- - ch3
- - ch4
- - switch
+* Pachube API key which has read/write privilige for the feed
 * Internet connectivity

 Usage